 Deletes the original backup set after the virtual backup set has been created

 The Recovery Appliance may not delete the original backup at precisely the same time that the virtual backup is created.
 Thus, it is possible for both the original and virtual backups to coexist briefly in the recovery catalog as two separate copies.

 During backup ingest, the Recovery Appliance also indexes the backup, which involves storing information about the contents and physical location of each data block in the metadata database.
 Because the Recovery Appliance contains the recovery catalog for the protected database, the newly indexed virtual full backups are now available for use by RMAN, if needed for recovery.

-Many different replication configurations are possible (see Replicating Backups with Recovery Appliance).
+Many different replication configurations are possible.
 Figure 2-1 shows a one-to-one configuration in which the central Recovery Appliance, acting as the upstream Recovery Appliance (backup sender), forwards its backups to a separate Recovery Appliance, acting as the downstream Recovery Appliance (backup receiver).
 Figure 2-1 shows cascaded replication, in which the downstream Recovery Appliance forwards its backups to a third Recovery Appliance.